Here’s a fantastic recipe for Game Pie with Mustard Mash.

 - Cover the whole pie dish with the pre-rolled pastry and brush the top with egg yolk.

 - Bake for 40 minutes in an oven pre-heated to 180 degrees.

 - While the pie’s in the oven, peel the red skin potatoes and boil until soft, then mash with the butter and milk.

 - Add 1 tbsp of mustard, or more to taste.
 Season with salt and white pepper.

 - Finally, prepare the broccoli.
-Rub oil into the broccoli then drop into a very hot pan.
+Rub the oil into the broccoli then drop it into a very hot pan.
 Seat until it begins to wilt and slightly blister.

 - Serve the pie as a centre piece alongside serving dishes of the mustard mash and broccoli.
 Finish with a big jug of your ale gravy.

 Join Our Online Community!

 Jump on our email list for free tips and insights delivered to your inbox monthly.
 No spam - just quick bites of value.